econPreference/TermStructureModels.jl/README.md

 sparse_θ, trace_λ, trace_sparsity = sparse_precision(saved_θ::Vector{Parameter}, yields, macros, τₙ)
 ```

 It introduces a sparsity on the error precision matrix of VAR(p) P-dynamics using Freidman, Hastie, and Tibshirani (2008) and Hauzenberger, Huber, and Onorante (2021).
 We use R-package "glasso" to implement it.
-Specifically, the additionally introduced lasso penalty makes some small element in the precision to zero.
+Specifically, the additionally introduced lasso penalty makes some small elements in the precision to zero.

-Here, the data should contain initial observations. τₙ is a vector that contains observed maturities of "yields". "saved_θ" is output of function "posterior sampler".
+Here, the data should contain initial observations. τₙ is a vector that contains observed maturities of "yields". "saved_θ" is an output of function "posterior sampler".
 For the outputs, "sparse_θ" is also a vector of struct "Parameter" but has sparse precision matrices. "trace_λ" and "trace_sparsity" contain the used optimal penalty parameter and the number of non-zero elements of the precision.

 ## Yield curve interpolation